Haopeng138/Angular_tutorial_heroes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Some summary of angular:

+### Cap1:

+    - Use "ng generate" to create components

+    - Use "xxx | uppercase " for pipe and make all caracter uppercase

+    - Use "ngModel" for two way binding, template with class, and this module should be imported explicitly

+### Cap2:

+    - Select a element

+    - Use ngFor and ngIf

+### Cap3:

+    - Create a reusable component

+    - Use property binding to give the parent control over the child

+    - Use @Input decorator to make soma variable property available

+### Cap4:

+    - Refactor data access to the service class

+    - Register a service

+    - Use Observable and RxJS

+    - Know the function of ngOnInit

+### Cap5: